diversen/pebble-framework-docs/docs/index.md

-Requirements
+### About

+The pebble-framework is a small framework for making php applications.

+Requirements:

     PHP >= 7.4.3

-Install as dependency
+Install as dependency:

     composer require diversen/pebble-framework

 ### Run documentation examples

-You may clone the pebble-framework-docs in order to easily run and edit all code examples in this documentation:
+You may clone the pebble-framework-docs in order to easily run and edit all code examples:

     git clone https://github.com/diversen/pebble-framework-docs.git
     cd pebble-framework-docs
     composer install

 Notice that all classes in `src` are autoloaded as the namespace `App`.
 This is done by setting the `autoload` setting in composer.json to the following:

     "autoload": {